Mathics3/mathics-scanner/README.rst

 This is the tokeniser or scanner portion for the Wolfram Language.

-As such also contains a full set of translation between WL Character names, their Unicode names and code points, and other character metadata such as whether the character is "letter like".
+As such, it also contains a full set of translation between WL Character names, their Unicode names and code points, and other character metadata such as whether the character is "letter like".

 Uses